 8. Stay regular with online classes even if you know pretty much everything.
 There is always something new to catch which can help you get that extra mark.

 These were some tips you can include in your plans to come out of this with flying colours.
-For more interesting tips, keep it locked to BYJU’S NEET section.
+For more interesting tips, subscribe to BYJU’S NEET.